 FAA medical certification approval is based, among other things, on the likelihood for sudden or subtle incapacitation.
 Bowel obstruction or perforation may result in sudden incapacitation, while chronic anemia may present a more subtle risk for incapacitation.
 Undetected disease may result in the cancer spreading to the nervous system and brain, resulting in a seizure or other incapacitating neurological event.
 For these reasons, the FAA considers a diagnosis of colon cancer to be disqualifying and expects the pilot to self ground under FAR 61.53.

-Some pilots who have had a colon cancer tumor totally resected (removed surgically) and who have completed all post-operative treatment (radiation or chemotherapy) may now be issued a medical certificate at the time of the FAA physical exam under a CACI (Conditions AME Can Issue) if they meet all the criteria outlined on the CACI worksheet.
+Some pilots who have had a colon cancer tumor totally resected (removed surgically) and who have had no distant metastatic disease and/or required no post-operative treatment (radiation or chemotherapy) may now be issued a medical certificate at the time of the FAA physical exam under a CACI (Conditions AME Can Issue) if they meet all the criteria outlined on the CACI worksheet.

 For more complicated higher risk cases that don't qualify for a CACI, FAA will review the records for special issuance consideration.
 When you're ready to submit to the FAA, you will need to provide the following: